What does 5% page coverage mean?

 This is a biggy.
-If we had a pound for everytime someone asked us this on a weekly basis we’d, well, probably be writing this post from a beach somewhere whilst sipping on caviar smoothies!
+If we had a pound for every time someone asked us what 5% page coverage is on a weekly basis we’d probably be writing this post from a beach somewhere whilst sipping on caviar smoothies!
 (Actually, that sounds disgusting).

-“I’ve bought a new toner cartridge and it say’s that the page coverage is 5%.
+“I’ve bought a new toner cartridge and it say’s it has 5% page coverage.
 What does this mean?”

 It says it on nearly all original toners.
 Yet so many people don’t know what page coverage means, how it’s calculated or what it looks like on a page.